chromeos/chromeos.dev/site/en/posts/site-refactor-2022.md

 date: 2022-01-24
 ---

 It's hard to believe, but ChromeOS.dev launched almost 18 months ago!
 The web moves fast, and assumptions we make at the beginning of projects sometimes don't pan out.
-After our 1st year launch anniversary, we identified some issues with our codebase that made maintenance difficult and slowed our velocity.
+After our first year launch anniversary, we identified some issues with our codebase that made maintenance difficult and slowed our velocity.
 We put together a plan and last week, we pushed our new, refactored codebase to production.
 This is what we did, and what we learned.

 ## Static Site Scaffold